 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortization period or method, as appropriate, and are treated as changes in accounting estimates.

-Amortization is recognized in profit or loss on a straight-line basis over the estimated useful lives of the Company's patents, whereas no amortization has been recognized on the patent application costs as at March 31, 2020.
+Amortization is recognized in profit or loss on a straight-line basis over the estimated useful lives of the Company's patents.
+No amortization is recognized on patent application costs, as amortization of these costs will only commence once the patents have been granted.